Bearer/bearer/README.md

 WARNING: 6
 ```

-The summary report is just one report type available in Bearer.
+The security report is just one [report type](https://docs.bearer.com/explanations/reports) available in Bearer.

 Additional options for using and configuring the `scan` command can be found in the [scan documentation](https://docs.bearer.com/reference/commands/#scan).

-For additional guides and usage tips, [view the docs](https://docs.bearer.com).
+For additional guides and usage tips, [view the docs](https://docs.bearer.com/).

 ## :question: FAQs